skotters/Battle/README.md

 <h1 align ="center"> Battle for a pastry...<br> against lorem ipsum monsters</h1>

+## Features included
+* Implement a "master loop" console application
+* Create a dictionary or list, populate it with several values, retrieve at least one value, and use in program
+* Create an additional class which inherits one or more properties from its parent
+* Read data from an external file and use that data in your application
+* Connect to an external/3rd party API and read data into your app

 ## To Run Program

 ### On Windows
 1) Clone repo
-2) Run solution in visual studio
+2) Run solution in visual studio or,
-3) or, dotnet run --project Battle.csproj
+3) Navigate to 2nd Battle folder in repo with `cd Battle` and `dotnet run --project Battle.csproj` with command line or Powershell.

 ### On Mac
 1) Clone repo
-2) build
-3) dotnet run --project Battle.csproj
+2) Run solution in visual studio or,
+3) Navigate to 2nd Battle folder in repo with `cd Battle` and `dotnet run --project Battle.csproj` with terminal.

 <h1></h1>